ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 ## Windows Test Agent Setup

 1. Create the user “testbot” on the machine.
-Use the password for `ddevtestbot@gmail.com`, available in LastPass.
+Use the password for `ddevtestbot@gmail.com`, available in 1Password.
 2. In admin PowerShell, `wsl --install`.
 3. In admin PowerShell, `Set-ExecutionPolicy -Scope "CurrentUser" -ExecutionPolicy "RemoteSigned"`.
 4. In admin PowerShell, download and run [windows_buildkite_start.ps1](scripts/windows_buildkite_start.ps1) with `curl <url> -O windows_buildkite_start.ps1`.